Small Business Managed Service Provider (MSP) Guide for 2026

 Featured image for post 2869

-TL;DR: A managed service provider (MSP) gives small businesses an outsourced IT department for a predictable monthly fee, typically $100-200 per user.
+TL;DR: A managed service provider (MSP) gives small businesses an outsourced IT department for a predictable monthly fee, typically $100 to $200 per user.
 You get 24/7 monitoring, cybersecurity, help desk support, backups, and strategic planning without hiring full-time IT staff.
-Look for MSPs with verified small business experience and clear SLAs before signing.
+Scottship Solutions built this guide to help you compare providers with verified small business experience and clear SLAs before you sign.

 This is exactly where a small business managed service provider steps in.